Knee effusion: Stiffness

-Bruising
+Injury

-If an individual has injured their knee, they may note bruising on the front, sides or rear of the knee.
-Bearing weight on the knee joint may be impossible and the pain unbearable.
-Bruising may be seen as bluish lesion.
+If an individual has injured their knee, they may note bruising or deformity on the front, sides or rear of the knee.
+Bearing weight on the knee joint may be impossible, and the pain may be unbearable.
+Bruising may be observed first as red and later transitioning from bluish-purple to a green or yellow as it heals.

 Causes

 Causes of the swelling can include arthritis, injury to the ligaments of the knee, or an accident after which the body's natural reaction is to surround the knee with a protective fluid.
 There could also be an underlying disease or condition.
 The type of fluid that accumulates around the knee depends on the underlying disease, condition or type of traumatic injury that caused the excess fluid.
-The swelling can, in most cases, be easily cured.
+The swelling can, in most cases, be easily managed.